Los Penitentes Travel Guide

 Los Penitentes © Eugenia Federicci

-Literally translated to 'the penitents', this ski resort's name is derived from the curious forms the ice on the mountain sides make, reminiscent of 'penitents' praying on their knees, thought to be formed by the strong winds of the Andes.
+Its name meaning 'The Penitents', this ski resort's title is derived from the curious forms the ice on the mountain sides make, reminiscent of penitents praying on their knees, thought to be formed by the strong winds of the Andes.
 Located around 110 miles (180km) from Mendoza, Los Penitentes boasts 300 hectares (741 acres) of skiing with 28 pistes, incorporating every type of run from beginner and intermediate to advanced and expert runs, many of which are used for various competitions.